 Structure and members

-Today BAJ numbers more than 1,000 members who work for a wide range of periodical editions, TV and Radio companies, and publishing companies.
+Today BAJ numbers more than 1,200 members who work for a wide range of periodical editions, TV and Radio companies, and publishing companies.
 Some members of BAJ work for state-owned media companies.
-BAJ has the central office in Minsk and 5 regional branches.

 The International Federation of Journalists (IFJ) (BAJ has been its associate member since 1997)